uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Computing

 Computer resources are provided by the department in your first year, and by your supervisor in subsequent years.
 Students may request a desktop Linux machine from the department through [Hugh Zhao](#computing-manager-hugh-zhao).
-Students working in [CITA](#canadian-institute-for-theoretical-astrophysics) will be provided with a desktop computer to access the [CITA network](
+Students working in [CITA](#canadian-institute-for-theoretical-astrophysics) will be provided with a desktop computer to access the [CITA network](https://wiki.cita.utoronto.ca/index.php/Quickstart).

 ### Personal Computers

 Personal computers are the responsibility of the student to maintain.
 The department staff may be able to assist with installations and set up, but cannot guarantee support for personal computers.
 All personal computers can access UofT services like journal licenses when on the 'UofT' wireless network, available throughout campus.
 Printing from a personal computer in [AB](#astronomy-building) requires the registration of your MAC address with [Hugh Zhao](#computing-manager-hugh-zhao).
+Printing from a personal computer in [MP](#mclennan-physical-labs-and-burton-tower)

 ### SciNet